Skip to main content

 Michigan Farm Bureau Family of Companies

-Agriscience, Food, and Natural Resources Education & The FFA Organization #40
+Agriscience, Food, and Natural Resources Education & the FFA Organization #39

 Michigan Farm Bureau commends the Michigan Department of Education (MDE) Office of Career and Technical Education on its support and recognition of food and agriculture as a greater than $100 billion industry in the state through the adoption of the Agriculture, Food and Natural Resources Cluster.
-This cluster will enable the future leaders of agriculture to obtain foundational knowledge that will help shape their careers and ultimately promote the sustainability of the agriculture industry.
+This cluster enables future agriculture leaders to obtain foundational knowledge helping shape their careers and promote the sustainability of the agriculture industry.

 Michigan’s 100 plus Agriscience, Food and Natural Resources Education (AFNRE) programs and FFA programs are important to the future success of Michigan agriculture.
-These programs provide future leadership to the agricultural industry and many programmatic and leadership opportunities for non-farm students to learn about and understand agriculture, natural resources and the environment.
+These programs develop future leadership in the agriculture industry and many programmatic and leadership opportunities for non-farm students to learn about and understand agriculture, natural resources and the environment.

-AFNRE and FFA chapters in the state of Michigan have been supported for years by the local school district, added-cost funding administered by the MDE, federal Perkins dollars, and FFA Foundation funds, including the Glassbrook FFA Endowment.
+AFNRE and Michigan FFA chapters have been supported for years by local school districts, added-cost funding administered by the MDE, federal Perkins dollars, and FFA Foundation funds, including the Glassbrook FFA Endowment.
 These appropriations are essential for public school districts to retain AFNRE and the FFA as program priorities, and as an incentive to expand these programs into other school districts.

 We support:

-• The expansion of the current and creation of new junior high/middle school and high school AFNRE programs and FFA chapters as vital tools for educating young people, providing career and technical training and development of leaders to work in careers related to Michigan’s agricultural industry.
+• Expanding and creating new junior high/middle school and high school AFNRE programs and FFA chapters as vital tools for educating young people, providing career and technical training and development of leaders to work in careers related to Michigan’s agricultural industry.

 • Agriscience and natural resources courses fulfilling the criteria and being recognized as a science credit by all high schools, colleges and universities in Michigan.

-• Regional Educational School District administrators, as well as local district superintendents, principals and counselors, being provided information on curriculum requirements of agriscience careers so they can encourage student participation.
+• Providing regional administrators, local district superintendents, principals and counselors information on AFRNE curriculum requirements so they can encourage student participation.

-• The MDE to adequately fund AFNRE and the Career and Technical Student Organization programs to provide educational and career opportunities in agriculture and natural resources as added-cost funding available has continued to decline.
+• The MDE adequately funding AFNRE and career and technical student organization programs to provide educational and career opportunities in agriculture and natural resources because added-cost funding available is declining.

-• The word agriculture remaining in the Agriculture, Food and Natural Resources Career Cluster title.
+• Retaining the word agriculture in the Agriculture, Food and Natural Resources Career Cluster title.

 • MFB and county Farm Bureaus assisting in state and local FFA activities.